Your greatest responsibility: adopt the mindset of the Website visitor

 For example, as a new content editor, you have been tasked with sharing information on a Website that currently exists in a Microsoft Word document.
 If you are new to creating Web-based content you may be unaware of the years of research in the subjects of Web accessibility and usability that have proceeded your first foray into content management.
 Instinctively, it may seem that the easiest course of action for you is to upload the document to the Website and give visitors a link from which to open the file.
 Unfortunately, this strategy does not fully consider the perspective of the site visitor:

-- Does the content contained in MS Word file need only to be read but not edited?
+- Does the content contained in the MS Word file need only to be read but not edited?
 Instead you should convert the language in the file into an actual Web page or a PDF file which can be opened in the free, universal viewer, Adobe Acrobat Reader.

 - How one writes for the Web differs from print formats, if you are not familiar with best practices for Web writing do some research before you convert a MS Word file to a Web page.